 - Read our full Apple AirPods review

 You can buy the iPhone 7 in a variety of colors, but the much loved Space Grey color has been dropped for this release.
-You're limited to gold, rose gold, silver, black, jet black or red.
+You're limited to gold, rose gold, silver, black, jet black or red - and of those only the black, silver, gold and rose gold options are still officially sold by Apple.

 iPhone 7 specs